Tobi Adewole: Saint Louis FC

 Prior to the 2020 season, Adewole joined another Championship club, Saint Louis FC.
 He made his debut for the club on July 11 in a 0–2 defeat against Indy Eleven.
 Adewole completed his season with Saint Louis FC with just 12 appearances.

 Phoenix Rising

 On December 1, 2020, Adewole signed with Championship club Phoenix Rising.
-He made his debut for the club on April 30, 2021 as a starter in a 4–1 victory over San Diego Loyal.
+He made his debut for the club on April 30, 2021, as a starter in a 4–1 victory over San Diego Loyal.
 After 9 games, Adewole and Phoenix Rising mutually agreed to part ways on September 8.

 Indy Eleven

 On September 24, 2021, Adewole was signed by Indy Eleven and made his club debut on September 29, 2021.

 Colorado Springs Switchbacks

-On April 22, 2022 signed with Colorado Springs Switchbacks.
+On April 22, 2022, he signed with Colorado Springs Switchbacks.

 RW Koblenz

 Adewole signed with German Regionalliga Südwest side RW Koblenz in late July 2022.

+Greifswalder FC

+On 18 July 2023, Greifswalder FC announced the signing of Adewole.
+They won the Mecklenburg-Vorpommern state cup and finished 2nd place in the Regionalliga Nordost.

+Westchester SC

+On 7 March 2025, Adewole joined USL League One club Westchester SC ahead of their inaugural season.

+Charlotte Independence

+On September 10, 2025, Adewole made the move to fellow USL League One side Charlotte Independence.

 International

-Adewole is able to play for both the United States and Nigeria.
+Adewole is able to represent both the United States and Nigeria.
 In April 2018, he said "I want to play for Nigeria.
 I’m just 22 and believe I can contribute a lot to the national team."